genpat-it/spread/README.md

 ### Prerequisites

-**Node js**

-Download the latest stable release of NodeJS from https://nodejs.org and install it using all the default options.
+* **Node js**.
+Download the latest stable release of NodeJS from [https://nodejs.org](https://nodejs.org) and install it using all the default options.

 ### Install and use live-server

 Now you will be able to install `live-server` globally on your machine using the node package manager `npm` command line tool, this will allow you to run a web server from anywhere on your computer.

-**live-server**

 `npm install live-server -g`